Matt1479/Angular-Udemy/readme.md

 <br>

-Preserving the Query Parameters - used to not lose the information you had before:
+Preserving the Query Parameters - used to not lose the information you had before

+(when accessing different components for example) :

 ```ts
 this.router.navigate(["edit"], {